mikesealey/ci_pp1/README.md

 ### Bootstap Documentation
 #### Modals
 I took the example Static Backdrop modal and stripped a few things out out - I think this was intended for user-prompts but I'll be using it for simply displaying more information about the clicked-image.

+I'd managed to get mixed up between versions of bootstrap - the attribute to dismiss a modal in certain versions Bootstrap is data-bs-dismiss="modal", but data-dismiss="modal" is the correct one for the version I'm using.
+That'll teach me to lift code out of the example in the documenation!

+## Design Considerations
+### Creating a wireframe

+### Once building was underway